8ta4/quest/README.md

 Absolutely.
 Just open the page using its regular URL, without any `quest`-related query string.

+> If I close the main window, does the question window close too?

+Yep, if you close the main window, the question window will close as well.

+> If I close the question window, does the main window close too?

+Yes, it works the same way.
+Closing the question window will also close the main window.

+> Can I have multiple documents open in `quest` at the same time?

+Yes, you can! `quest` is designed to let you work with multiple documents simultaneously.
+When you open a new document, it'll use the current main window for its content and pop open a new question window just for that document.

 > Where does `quest` store data on a Mac?

 Your data is stored in this directory: